lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   expensive.
 Because the physical page size is larger, each TLB entry now maps 512 times as much memory (2MiB/4KiB = 512.)

+* In addition page faulting is reduced by a factor of 512, however this is less impactful as this speed up occurs only once in the lifetime of the memory region.

 [tlb]:https://en.wikipedia.org/wiki/Translation_lookaside_buffer
 [transhuge]:https://github.com/torvalds/linux/blob/v4.6/Documentation/vm/transhuge.txt